Which bookmakers are trusted and where to place bets in Singapore?

 The Russian company 1xBet has experienced unparalleled in the last few years, in part due to is providing one of the most extensive collections of sports markets that not only encompasses those most popular but also less-known sports and choices towards entertainment and the weather.
 Complementing its extensive sportsbook, 1xBet features online poker, bingo, virtual sports, a live casino, traditional casino as well as fantasy sports, lottery and cryptocurrency exchange.
 It is offered in more than 40 languages, including Malay, and can be viewed in several different formats.

-Dafabet is another betting partner catering to the Singaporean market.
-Established in 2004, and based in Hong Kong, it includes sports betting, live dealer, casino gaming, arcade games, virtuals, lottery and poker.
+22Bet is another betting partner catering to the Singaporean market.
+Established in 2017, it includes sports betting, live dealer, casino gaming, arcade games, virtuals and many more.
 With its focus being towards the Asian and European market, its promotions are designed with an international flair and include deposit and cashback bonuses, prediction challenges and for its most loyal, a VIP Bronze program.
-An extremely well-optimised Dafabet mobile version is available for the punters who prefer to bet using their phones or tablet.
+An extremely well-optimised 22Bet mobile version is available for the punters who prefer to bet using their phones or tablet.

 Bonuses for Singaporean Players